API TESTING SERIES

 After the initial tests have confirmed that the API is working correctly, it’s time to see how many requests the application can handle before response times start to spike.
 Customers often cite poor performance as a reason for ditching an application for a competitor.
 To keep and impress the customers your business’s platform is already attracting, then, the API tests should shift to gathering data that describes performance response times versus the number of simultaneous users accessing the platform.
 This information is used to predict how the API’s infrastructure will behave as the platform’s user base grows, helping your business identify things like how to expand infrastructure and how much power is necessary to handle peak demand.

 API testing can also be very helpful with monitoring performance, which is especially useful when the development team makes changes.
 Measuring average response times before and after an update can tell the developers if the changes made the platform more or less efficient.
-The more efficiently the application performs, the less it will rely on powerful hosting infrastructure.
+The more efficiently the application performs, the less it will rely on a powerful hosting infrastructure.
 Testing can also examine individual endpoint performance, and provide greater insight into why an API might fail.

-Download our eBook, Testing in the API Economy & Why it’s Critical to your Organization
+Download our eBook, Testing in the API Economy & Why it’s critical to Your Organization